-Each one of us in everyday life can discover the task that the Father has entrusted to us for the building up of the great human family.

-In Homs, Syria, more than 150 children, mostly Muslims, attend afterschool sessions in a Greek Orthodox school.
-Sandra, the director, explained:

-"We are a team of teachers and specialists, and our aim is to create a family atmosphere of welcome and support.
+In everyday life, we can discover the task that the Father has entrusted to us to build the great human family.
+In the Homs area in Syria, more than one hundred and fifty children, mostly Muslims, attend after-school sessions in a building that belongs to the Greek Orthodox Church.
+Sandra, the director, said: "We are a team of teachers and specialists and our aim is to create a family atmosphere of welcome and support.
 Our work is based on dialogue and the promotion of values.

-"Many children are affected by the trauma and suffering that they have experienced.
+Many children are affected by the trauma and suffering they have experienced.
 Some are apathetic, others aggressive.
 We want to rebuild their trust in themselves and in others.
-The war often causes division among families, but here they find the desire and the hope to start again."
+The war often causes division among families but here they find the desire and the hope to start again."